opds-community/drafts/opds-1.2.md

 #### The `opds:facetGroup` Attribute

-Facets CAN be grouped together by the OPDS Catalog provider using an `opds:facetGroup` attribute.
+Facets <em class="rfc">may</em> be grouped together by the OPDS Catalog provider using an `opds:facetGroup` attribute.
 The value of this attribute is the name of the group.

-A Facet MUST NOT appear in more than a single group.
+A Facet <em class="rfc">must not</em> appear in more than a single group.

 #### The `opds:activeFacet` Attribute

 A Facet is considered active, if the attribute associated to the Facet is already being used to filter Publications in the current Acquisition Feed.

-The OPDS Catalog provider SHOULD indicate that a Facet is active using the `opds:activeFacet` attribute set to "true".
+The OPDS Catalog provider <em class="rfc">should</em> indicate that a Facet is active using the `opds:activeFacet` attribute set to `true`.

-If the Facet is not active, the `opds:activeFacet` attribute SHOULD NOT appear in the link.
+If the Facet is not active, the `opds:activeFacet` attribute <em class="rfc">should not</em> appear in the link.

-In a group of Facets, an OPDS Catalog provider MUST NOT mark more than one Facet as active.
+In a group of Facets, an OPDS Catalog provider <em class="rfc">must not</em> mark more than one Facet as active.

 #### The `thr:count` Attribute

-The OPDS Catalog provider MAY provide an additional hint about the number of items expected in the Acquisition Feed, if an OPDS client follows a link.
+The OPDS Catalog provider <em class="rfc">may</em> provide an additional hint about the number of items expected in the Acquisition Feed, if an OPDS client follows a link.

-The `thr:count` attribute, extracted from [RFC4685] MAY be added to a Facet in order to provide this information.
+The `thr:count` attribute, extracted from [RFC4685] <em class="rfc">may</em> be added to a Facet in order to provide this information.

 ## 5. OPDS Catalog Entry Documents

 OPDS Catalog Entry Documents are Atom [RFC4287] Entry documents that provide a complete representation of the metadata and data associated with an available Publication.

-Each OPDS Catalog Entry Document MUST include at least one Acquisition Link.
+Each OPDS Catalog Entry Document <em class="rfc">must</em> include at least one Acquisition Link.

 ### 5.1.
 Metadata